-Article 51.
+Article 52.
 DEMOTION/NON-DISCIPLINARY

-Regular employees who are demoted due to layoff or other non-disciplinary reasons will be required to serve a new probationary period in the lower classification, provided they have not held regular status in the lower classification previously.
+Regular employees who are demoted due to layoff or other non-disciplinary reasons will be required to serve a probationary period of no longer than six (6) months in the lower classification, provided they have not held regular status in the lower classification previously.
 While serving this new probationary period, the employee will retain due process rights and cannot be disciplined or terminated from City service without due process.

-Article 52.
+Article 53.
 LAYOFF PROCEDURE

 - A. Should the City Manager determine reductions in force to be necessary due to lack of work or for financial reasons, he/she may initiate Layoffs.
 Classifications to be affected and the number of employees included will be determined by the City. - B. In determining the order of Layoffs, a combination of factors shall be considered, including but not limited to: qualifications, productivity, general performance, seniority with the City of Redlands, seniority in job classification, and needs of the City.
 Variations from the order of Layoffs and recall from Layoff may occur when the City deems such variations appropriate under the circumstances. - C. The factors the City, in its discretion, may use to determine include but are not limited to the following: - 1.
-An employee's last four performance evaluations, if any; - 2.
-Any history of employee commendations, awards, etc.; - 3.
-Any history of employee disciplinary action; - 4.
-Attendance record, including tardiness and unexcused absences; - 5.
-Safety record, including personal injury and damage to city property; - 6.
-Probationary and temporary employees shall be laid off before a regular employee in the same classification; - Between two regular appointees in the same classification with the same skills, abilities, qualifications, merit and/or record, the employee with lesser seniority in the classification may be laid off first;

-- 8. Between two regular appointees in the same classification the employee with lesser skills, abilities, qualifications, merit and\or record than may be laid off first, without regard to seniority; - 9.
+An employee's last four performance evaluations, provided they are within the last five years; - Any history of employee commendations, awards, etc.; - 3.
+Any history of employee disciplinary action; - Attendance record, including tardiness and unexcused absences; - 5.
+Safety record, including personal injury and damage to city property that was found to be the fault of the employee; - 6.
+Probationary and temporary employees shall be laid off before a regular employee in the same classification; - Between two regular appointees in the same classification with the same skills, abilities, qualifications, merit and/or record, the employee with lesser seniority in the classification may be laid off first; - Between two regular appointees in the same classification the employee with lesser skills, abilities, qualifications, merit and/or record than may be laid off first, without regard to seniority; - 9.
 Memoranda of Understanding ("MOU") between the City and affected bargaining units.